 This is upto you and depends on your financial activities.
 But makes your budget reflect the original data.

 Watching your progress means measuring how much of your goals are achieved.
 Ultimately the purpose of your budget is to meet a certain purpose.
 It can be building an emergency fund, paying off debt, buying a car, or getting your dream house.

 Your goal is only achieved when you make progress.
-When you review the progress on regular basis then you can better plan on future budgets.
-It also motivates you for each step towards your end target.
+When you review the progress on a regular basis then you can better plan for future budgets.
+It also motivates you for each step toward your end target.